NVNTLabs/Switch2-Mouse/README.md

 ## Status

 Work in progress.
-Currently, evaluating the Sensor Lift Off Distance (LOD) has commenced.
+Currently, evaluating the Sensor Lift Off Distance (LOD) and input latency (with OSLTT) has commenced.

 ---